What is personal accident insurance?

 We may decide that compensation should be paid either for stress and inconvenience or for the full amount of your claim under the policy.

-I thought I’d bought a life insurance policy, but then I discovered my cover was actually for personal accident insurance
+Customer thought she’d bought a life insurance policy but discovered it was personal accident insurance

 Personal Accident Insurance Insurance Life Assurance

-I had no idea that I’d been sold a personal accident insurance policy until I saw the charges on my bank statements
+Customer had no idea she’d been sold a personal accident insurance policy until charges showed on statements